BlackSaltFish/understandinges6/manuscript/06-Symbols.md

 This code defines a `Symbol.hasInstance` method that returns `true` if the value is an instance of `Number` and also has a value between 1 and 100.
 Thus, `SpecialNumber` will claim `two` as an instance even though there is no directly defined relationship between the `SpecialNumber` function and the `two` variable.
 Note that the left operand to `instanceof` must be an object to trigger the `Symbol.hasInstance` call, as nonobjects cause `instanceof` to simply return `false` all the time.

-W> You can also overwrite the default `Symbol.hasInstance` property for all builtin functions such as the `Date` and `Error` functions.
+> **Warn** You can also overwrite the default `Symbol.hasInstance` property for all builtin functions such as the `Date` and `Error` functions.
 This isn't recommended, however, as the effects on your code can be unexpected and confusing.
 It's a good idea to only overwrite `Symbol.hasInstance` on your own functions and only when necessary.

 ### The Symbol.isConcatSpreadable Symbol